mlcommons/ck/README.md

 code size, compilation time, energy, processors size, accuracy, reliability) while reusing shared autotuning and machine learning plugins to explore optimization spaces.

-Our colleagues already managed to speed up some popular applications with real workloads across latest platforms (from mobile phones to cloud servers) by 10x with the same numerical accuracy, reduce energy by 30% and code size by 50%.
+Our colleagues have managed to speed up their real-world applications across latest platforms
+(from mobile phones to cloud servers) by 10x with the same numerical accuracy, reduce energy by 30% and code size by 50%.
 Furthermore, such CK templates can be easily reused